 The Company calculates net loss per share in accordance with FASB ASC 260, "Earnings per Share".
 Basic net loss per share attributable to common shareholders is computed by dividing the net loss attributable to common shareholders by the weighted average number of common shares outstanding for the period.
 Diluted net loss attributable to common shareholders is computed by adjusting net loss attributable to common shareholders to reallocate undistributed earnings based on the potential impact of dilutive securities.
-Diluted net loss per share attributable to common shareholders is computed by dividing the diluted net loss attributable to common shareholders is computed by dividing the diluted net loss attributable to common shareholders is computed by dividing the diluted net loss attributable to common shareholders is computed by dividing the diluted net loss attributable to common shareholders.
+Diluted net loss per share attributable to common shareholders is computed by dividing the diluted net loss attributable to common shareholders by the weighted average number of common shares outstanding for the period, including potential dilutive common shares.
+For purposes of this calculation, outstanding options are considered potential dilutive common shares.